Telephone and Email

 By federal regulation, all first-time borrowers of federal direct student loans (subsidized or unsubsidized), at the College of Central Florida must have the first disbursement(s) of their loan(s) delayed 30 days from the start of classes.
 This applies

-only to the first semester of attendance in which a Stafford Loan is borrowed and all eligibility requirements must be met before any disbursement of a loan.
+only to the first semester of attendance in which a Federal Direct Student Loan is borrowed and all eligibility requirements must be met before any disbursement of a loan.

 Loan Entrance Counseling